| An Essay on

 of pleasure boats?
 Should joinery be classed as manufacture of wood and wood

+products or as building construction?
 The authors of this essay (1), who have used industrial

 nomenclatures on a daily basis either at INSEE or at the French Ministry of